TnioA/hometask-be-template-master/README.md

 ## UnitTest Coverage Check

 1. To start coverage Check just run the command below `npm test`.
-1. You should see all the information of unit tests and the coverage result at the console.
+1. You should see all the information of unit tests and the coverage result at the terminal.

 ## Test The API

 1. To realize tests at the APIs, there is a Postman collection with information to integrate with the all endpoints.
 1. The postman json file is: `Deel Task.postman_collection.json`.
+1. Just import it to your Postman and enjoy it.

 ## API Documentation